matthew-seth-smith/replicateOutliers/README.md

 ===

 This package provides functions for outlier detection in the setting of replicated data.
-Assuming we have multiple measurements (called "replicates") of each data point, we can find which sets of measurements are so different from each other that we can call them outliers.
+Assuming we have multiple independent measurements (called "replicates") of each data point, we can find which sets of measurements are so different from each other that we can call them outliers.
 We use the absolute difference
 <img src="https://latex.codecogs.com/gif.latex?\Delta"/>
 and coefficient of variation
 <img src="https://latex.codecogs.com/gif.latex?Z"/>